carlyrichmond/data-grid-alternatives/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Primarily it makes use of React class components.

+Each example is accessible via a set of Elastic UI tabs.
 At time of writing this repository contains the following examples:

 1. Sample data grid with toolbar: a typical example of grid-based dashboards from my time working in banking.
 [AG Grid](https://www.ag-grid.com/) is the focus point control, and in this example we make use of custom formatters and cell renderers to make use of advanced capabilities.
 [MUI](https://mui.com/) Autocomplete and Select controls, both supporting multi-select, are also presented.
 2. Time Series Line Chart: a simple line chart utilising [Highcharts](https://www.highcharts.com/)